fdumontmd/fdumontmd.github.com/source/_posts/2011-10-11-seven-languages-in-seven-weeks-ruby-day-1.markdown

 Bonus problem: Guessing game
 ----------------------------
-Here, a basic looping construct like `while` feels natural (at least to me, which is why I used it).
+Here, a basic looping construct like `while` feels natural (at least to me).
 The code is fairly simple, there is no error checking on input, but hey, it's just day 1.

 {% include_code Guessing Game lang:ruby guess.rb %}